 Some children with CP have none of these issues.

-Children with CP will be more likely to have the best quality of life if they are diagnosed and get treatment early.
+Children with CP will be more likely to have the best quality of life if they are diagnosed and get treatment early (in the first year of life).